 We want to facilitate the process of creating an open source federated app ecosystem.
-This will be achieved by creating an unopinionated server federated through the ActivityPub w3c standard.
+This may be achieved by creating an unopinionated server federated through the ActivityPub W3C standard.

-ActivityPub gives applications a shared vocabulary that they can use to communicate with each other.
+ActivityPub gives applications a shared protocol and syntax that they can use to communicate with each other.
 If a server implements ActivityPub, it can publish posts that any other server that implements ActivityPub knows how to share, like and reply to.
-But the vocabulary can be extended to represent other types of activities beyond the initial social ones, including economic and political activities.
+And the vocabulary can be extended to represent other types of activities beyond the initial social ones, including economic and political activities.

-CommonsPub enables anyone to deploy a server and federate with other instances on the web that share the same protocols, like Mastodon, Pleroma, GNU Social, Diaspora, Peertube, etc - synchronising any kind of data and activities in a p2p environment, without any central authority.
+CommonsPub wants to enable anyone to deploy a server and federate with other instances on the web that share the same protocols, like Mastodon, Pleroma, GNU Social, Diaspora, Peertube, etc - synchronising any kind of data and activities in a p2p environment, without any central authority.